top of page

 Q: Where does CHAT work?

-Our base is in Ho Chi Minh City, but most often CHAT travels to work in country provinces in South or Central Vietnam.
+Our base is in Ho Chi Minh City (HCMC), but most often CHAT travels to work in country provinces in South or Central Vietnam.
 We treat children and their carers at their schools, institutions, orphanages or community centres.
 As such, our equipment is portable and all our dental requirements are taken with us on location.
 We determine a suitable room or out on a veranda to set up our dental clinic.

 Q: How many patients will I be seeing?